SDPB Arts

 That's kind of why I thought anything to, you know, do something with art.

-But I, I ended up being a type setter.
+But I ended up being a typesetter.

 And so I just wanted painting.

-Then my goal was to find a gallery, which can be daunting.
+then my goal was to find a gallery, which can be daunting.

 And I just didn't know how to go about that.

-But starting out, I mean, I didn't know that I could do that.
+But, the starting out, I mean, I didn't know that I could do that.

 And so I went out to that and John Pence said, we really like your work.